Overview

 admin SDK

-Within functions, we interact with Firebase services such as databases and storage with the admin SDK.
-For example, we may work with the project's Firestore database:
+Within cloud functions, we interact with other Firebase services through the admin SDK.
+For example, we work with the project's Firestore database:

 import { initializeApp } from "firebase-admin/app"